frob/frob.github.com/content/posts/2016-03-28-simplify-drupal-8-field-value-calls.md

 # Get the title of a node

-Let load a node and return the title.
+Let's load a node and return the title.

 ## Drupal 7